ragibasif/xstd/README.md

-# xstd
+# RTW

-Reinventing the wheel in C99 for educational purposes.
+Reinventing the wheel in C99 for educational and recreational purposes.